tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-4.md

-# 4 - Canvas & ES6 Modules
+# 4 - JavaScript & ES6 Modules

 ## Overview
 Applications that are written in a **modular** fashion are [loosely coupled](https://en.wikipedia.org/wiki/Loose_coupling), with minimal [dependencies](https://en.wikipedia.org/wiki/Dependency_hell) between modules, which makes the process of designing and maintaining them much easier and less error prone.